awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-batch.md

 It's recommended that you include `LanguageOptions` when using [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html) to ensure that the correct language dialect is identified\.
 For example, if you specify an `en-US` custom vocabulary, but Amazon Transcribe determines that the language spoken in your media is `en-AU`, your custom vocabulary *is not* applied to your transcription\.
 If you include `LanguageOptions` and specify `en-US` as the only English language dialect, your custom vocabulary *is* applied to your transcription\.

-For examples of [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html) in a request, refer to Option 2 in the **AWS CLI** and **AWS SDKs** drop\-down panels in the [Using language identification with batch transcriptions](#lang-id-batch-examples) section\.
+For examples of [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_LanguageIdSettings.html) in a request, refer to Option 2 in the **AWS CLI** and **AWS SDKs** dropdown panels in the [Using language identification with batch transcriptions](#lang-id-batch-examples) section\.

 ## Using language identification with batch transcriptions<a name="lang-id-batch-examples"></a>